Quality Payment Program Exceptions

 The Centers for Medicare and Medicaid Services provides the opportunity to apply for exceptions to meeting Merit-Based Incentive Payment System (MIPS) program requirements.

-(1) Extreme and Uncontrollable Circumstances Exception: An exception based on rare events entirely outside of the facility's control.
+(1) Extreme and Uncontrollable Circumstances Exception: An exception based on rare events entirely outside of the facility's control, such as COVID-19.

 These circumstances would: